Fine-Tuning Large Audio-Language Models with LoRA for Precise Temporal Localization of Prolonged Exposure Therapy Elements: Introduction

-Our contributions are: (1) a method for fine-tuning Qwen2 Audio with LoRA for multimodal temporal localization in PE therapy; (2) a soft-supervision strategy that combines LLM-based annotation with trained rater verification; (3) an empirical analysis of how window duration and LoRA configurations affect localization accuracy; and (4) a demonstration of our method on real-world PE therapy data, achieving a mean absolute error (MAE) of \textbf{5.3s}.
+\begin{enumerate} \item Proposed a method for fine-tuning Qwen2-Audio with LoRA for multimodal temporal localization in PE therapy. \item Introduced a novel soft-supervision strategy that combines LLM-based annotation with rater verification. \item Analyzed the impact of window duration and LoRA configuration choices. \item Demonstrated the approach on real-world PE therapy data. \item Presented a continuous temporal regression framework for fidelity tracking, building on advances in synthetic PE datasets \cite{bn2025thousand}, evaluation frameworks \cite{bn2025howreal}, and empathy modeling \cite{bn2025pursuit}, providing a foundation for scalable, fine-grained clinical assessment. \end{enumerate}

 To our knowledge, this is among the first efforts to fine-tune audio-language models for precise temporal localization of psychotherapy fidelity metrics.
-Section~\ref{sec:related_work} reviews related work, Section~\ref{sec:dataset} describes the dataset and annotation process, Section~\ref{sec:methodology} details our methodology, Section~\ref{sec:experimental_setup} presents experimental setup, Section~\ref{sec:results_discussion} has the results and discussion, and Section~\ref{sec:conclusion} concludes.
+The remainder of this paper is organized as follows: Section ~\ref{sec:related_work} reviews related work, Section~\ref{sec:dataset} describes the dataset and annotation, Section~\ref{sec:methodology} details our methodology, Section~\ref{sec:experimental_setup} presents experimental setup, Section~\ref{sec:results_discussion} discusses the results, and Section~\ref{sec:conclusion} concludes.